NagyEndre/dream-roadmap/README.md

 ## Completed

-- As an advanced user, I would like to use enter to submit the new todo
+- As an advanced user, I would like to use enter to submit the new todo , so my usual productivity is kept high.
 - As a user I would like add quickly future todos in an unscheduled manner, so I can record them during rush hours.
 - As a user, I would like to be able to delete a unscheduled todo, so I can remove irrelevant todos.